The best bakeries and pastry shops in Rome

 Insider tip: Linari belongs to Testaccio like whipped cream belongs to a maritozzo.
 Simply unmissable, it has everything you can think of, from maritozzi to baba’, to croissants, cakes, teatime biscuits and savoury treats.
-It is also a great place to organize a birthday party for the little ones.

 Must try: Bignè di San Giuseppe, Ciambella Fritta, Croissant